project-rig/rig/docs/source/control.rst

 :py:mod:`~rig.machine_control.scp_connection`: High-performance SCP protocol implementation
 -------------------------------------------------------------------------------------------

-This module presents a high-performance implementation of the SCP protocol when used to communicate with SC&MP.
+This module presents a high-performance implementation of the SCP protocol which is used to communicate with SC&MP.

 .. automodule:: rig.machine_control.scp_connection
     :members: